Vu Le

-I'm a first year Computer Science PhD student in the University of Massachusetts Amherst, advised by VP Nguyen .
-I'm also working at Berkeley Lab to enhance QubiC (Quantum Bit Control), an open-source FPGA-based control and measurement system for superconducting quantum bits.
+I'm a first year Computer Science PhD student in the University of Massachusetts Amherst (UMass), advised by VP Nguyen .
+I also work at Berkeley Lab to enhance QubiC (Quantum Bit Control), an open-source FPGA-based control and measurement system for superconducting quantum bits.

+I broadly intertested in accelerated computing, machine learning, and systems.
 My research focuses on leveraging machine learning to study readout fidelity, mid-circuit measurement and state discrimination while exploring efficient computer architectures for improved scalability and performance.
-I am also deeply interested in quantum machine learning, particularly in quantum neural networks

 My CV will be available upon request.